PolybitRockzz/dsa-c/README.md

 - [Swastik Biswas (24052392)](https://github.com/PolybitRockzz)

-If you want to suggest changes to this repository, send us a pull request, and we will be happy to check it out.
+If you want to suggest changes to this repository, send me a pull request, and I will be happy to check it out.

 ## License